lokranjanp/reddit_memesite/README.md

 # Reddit Meme Viewer with Flask
-This Flask application fetches random memes from Reddit's r/memes subreddit and displays them with a dynamic countdown and a flipping counter for memes viewed.
+This Flask application fetches random memes from Reddit's r/memes subreddit and displays them with a dynamic countdown.

 ## Features